1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 I took the following pinout scheme from there and added the names of the according connectors - thanks to [codexnovus](https://github.com/codexnovus/) for allowing me to use his picture!
 ![Stock mobo pinout](../assets/images/mobo_K2Pro_pinout_labeled_web.jpg)

-If you want to see which specific components I connected to which specific connectors at the MKS board (besides the ones I'll mentioned down below), just have a look at the `printer.cfg` I'm offering.
+If you want to see which specific components I connected to which specific connectors at the MKS board (besides the ones I'll mentioned down below), just have a look at the `printer.cfg` I'm offering **[here](https://github.com/1coderookie/Klipper4Kobra2series/blob/main/Kobra2Pro/MKS/Robin_Nano_v3.1/MKS-Nano-v31_K2Pro_printer.cfg)**.

 However, there are a few things I'd like to point out.